pjr22/java-serializer/docs/api.md

 **Selection Algorithm:**
 1. If no field names provided, prefer default constructor
-2. Find constructor with most matching parameter names
+2. Find constructor with most matching parameter names (considers all visibility levels)
 3. If multiple constructors have same match count, prefer one with more parameters
 4. Choose first available in case of tie

+**Note:** This method considers all constructors regardless of visibility (public, protected, package-private, private).
+The deserializer will make non-public constructors accessible via reflection.

 ##### `static int countMatchingParameterNames(Constructor<?> constructor, Set<String> fieldNames)`